How to Play Craps & Game Origins

-While the game of craps is not too well known in the UK at the moment compared to the likes of blackjack, roulette, and poker, it will be really interesting to see how the future of the game unfolds.
+While the game of craps is not too well known in the UK at the moment compared to the likes of blackjack, roulette, and poker, it has already been made available as a live game so it will be really interesting to see how the future of the game unfolds.
 It is perhaps surprising that craps isn’t played in the UK as much as it is in the United States, after all, it has such a fun feel and can be hugely entertaining, and the UK gambling market is thriving.
 The fact that every player also has the opportunity to be the shooter definitely makes it far more social than any other gambling activity too.

 What could well happen, is that more interactive online versions of craps are created which might catch people’s eye.
 This is one game in particular which would make for a great game using virtual reality headsets and instead of a board, for example; each player could wear a headset and see the board out in front of them, which would definitely peak interest.
 However the future of the game unfolds, there is certainly a lot of potential, especially considering how the game has adapted over the centuries.

 Historical Background of Craps